-After coming in second place in the Williams College Business Plan Competition last semester, Sean Ninsing ’19 and Tafara Makaza ’20 spent the summer at Lever, a North Adams-based nonprofit that seeks to increase economic development in the region by recruiting, developing and supporting local entrepreneurs and providing them with a network of experts, stakeholders and mentors.
+After coming in second place in the Williams College Business Plan Competition last semester, Tafara Makaza ’20 (above, left) and Sean Ninsing ’19 (right) spent the summer at Lever, a North Adams-based nonprofit that seeks to increase economic development in the region by recruiting, developing and supporting local entrepreneurs and providing them with a network of experts, stakeholders and mentors.

 Their business plan: To find a better way to support friends and family living abroad.

 The idea came to Makaza over the Christmas holiday last year, when he wanted to send his mother a gift.
 Wiring money to her in Zimbabwe—where Makaza was born and raised—was both expensive and inconvenient.
 “Plus, I didn’t want to send her money,” Makaza says.
 “She would have to wait in line to collect it, and sometimes people wait in line for more than six hours.”

 Makaza wished there was a way to buy his mother food or a nice dress, or even just to pay her electric bill.
 If that solution were online, even better.
 Makaza reached out to an old friend studying at McGill University, and they started batting around ideas for a website where Zimbabweans living abroad could pay directly for things their family bought every day.

 Then Makaza—who plans to major in physics at Williams—reached out to Ninsing, an economics major from Ghana.
 He thought Ninsing’s expertise and familiarity with other regions in Africa would help the business expand.
 And FamKeepa was born.